sol4ik/quantum-topological-analysis-of-stock-market-data/README.md

 When it comes to implementing the quantum persistent homology algorithm several limitations arise.

 * due coherence and high error rate it is possible to get concenient results only by working with **5-qubit** computers or **simulation**
-  * thus, it is possible to process **only three 2-dimnesional points** within the quantum implementation of the algorithm
+  * thus, it is possible to process **only two 2-dimnesional points** within the quantum implementation of the algorithm
 * IBM Q API **does not allow one to create custom gate for 3 qubits** which is needed for distances calculations
+* IBM Q does not provide parallel access to qRAM, thus time complexity estimated by LLoyd gets worse in real-life implementations
 * again, due to lack of computational accuracy and **qRAM** it is impossible to conveniently implement the calculation of quantum density matrix needed for further calculations of Betti numbers

 ### circuits